 The setting was St. Petersburg’s historic landmark Vinoy Resort and Golf Club and the event was the principal photography and filming of the A Lifetime of Better Golf instructional package marketed by Natural Golf and featuring Todd Graves and Moe.

-The cast included Todd, Moe, Ken Ellsworth, Bob Rosburg and Chuck Hogan, an assemblage of unique and truly memorable personalities whose off course uniqueness was entertainingly emphasized as we dawdled through two early days of film-cancelling rain.
+The cast included Todd, Moe, Ken Ellsworth, Bob Rosburg and Chuck Hogan, an assemblage of unique and truly memorable personalities whose off-course uniqueness was entertainingly emphasized as we dawdled through two early days of film-canceling rain.

-Then there was Chuck Hogan, the genius teacher and video pioneer.
-His Nice Shot! video being the first in the genre to have commercial success, allowing of course for the classic Al Geiberger Sybervision hypnotic repetitive swing video which preceded it.
+Then there was Chuck Hogan, the genius teacher, and video pioneer.
+His Nice Shot! the video is the first in the genre to have commercial success, allowing of course for the classic Al Geiberger Sybervision hypnotic repetitive swing video which preceded it.
 Chuck’s blazing personality espoused simplicity and complimented Moe’s approach, so he was there to add insight and clarity to the production.
-Though he’s infirmed today his seminal work Rethinking Golf is always at the top of my must read list.
+Though he’s infirmed today his seminal work Rethinking Golf is always at the top of my must-read list.